Mattia46/firstMonth/exercises/fizzbuzz.md

-# TDD and pair programming: Fizzbuzz
+# TDD and pair programming over Fizzbuzz

 The goal of Fizzbuzz is to introduce you to Test Driven Development (TDD) and Pair Programming.

-***Please work through this walkthrough with a pair partner.
+**1. Please work through this walkthrough with a pair partner.
 Please take turns on the keyboard as the driver as described in the [pairing pill :pill:](../pills/pairing.md).
-Please swap driver/navigator roles following one of the protocols described in the pill ('change the message' is probably best), ensuring that the maximum time one person is driving is 15 minutes.***
+Please swap driver/navigator roles following one of the protocols described in the pill ('change the message' is probably best), ensuring that the maximum time one person is driving is 15 minutes.**

-***Finally, please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
-Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***
+**2. Make sure that in the end of this tutorial, both you and your partner have a `fizzbuzz` repo on your Github accounts.**

 ## What is Fizzbuzz?
 Fizzbuzz is a simple coding challenge, often described as a [code kata](http://codekata.com/).
 The objective of Fizzbuzz is to create a program with the following specification:

 * The program can be passed a number.
 * When passed a number that is a multiple of 3, the program returns the message 'Fizz'.